 AUD Global Seminars are scheduled annually.
 The fee, is determined annually.
-Students may earn academic credit upon satisfactory completion of requirements set by the seminar instructor.
+Students are responsible for incidentals.
+Students may earn three hours of academic credit upon satisfactory completion of requirements set by the seminar instructor.

 Payment Methods

 Tuition and fees are due upon registration, unless a student is registering online, in which case the deadline for payment established by the Finance Office must be respected.